benpollarduk/NetAF/docs/docfx/docs/getting-started.md

 # Getting Started

 ## Adding the NuGet package to your project
-You need to pull BP.AdventureFramework into your project.
+You need to pull NetAF into your project.
 The easiest way to do this is to add the NuGet package.
-The latest package and installation instructions are available [here](https://github.com/benpollarduk/BP.AdventureFramework/pkgs/nuget/BP.AdventureFramework).
+The latest package and installation instructions are available [here](https://github.com/benpollarduk/netaf/pkgs/nuget/NetAF).

 ## First Game
 Once the package has been installed it's time to jump in and start building your first game.